 Sow seed in cell packs or flats, press into soil and cover lightly.
 Kept at 70°F., germination averages 21-28 days.
 Can direct sow into prepared seed beds ⅛ inch deep in groups of 3-4 seeds, spaced 18-24 inches apart.
 Thin to the strongest plant.
 See Yellow Coneflower for its unique planting instructions.
 See Starting Seeds for more information.

 Comments: Full sun.
 Echinacea will tolerate some drought once established; performance is better with regular water.
 Purple Coneflowers attract bees, butterflies, and beneficial insects and are long-lasting when cut.
 Plants are deer resistant.
-Favorite Echinacea varieties for containers are Cheyenne Spirit, Powwow White, Powwow Wild Berry, Prairie Splendor, and Baby Swan.
+Favorite Echinacea varieties for containers are Cheyenne Spirit, Powwow White, Powwow Wild Berry, and Prairie Splendor.